1. Privacy Commitment

 - from external sources where the information is publicly and readily available; and

-- from third parties (for example, your spouse) where it is otherwise unreasonable or impractical to collect such personal information from you directly.
-In such cases, we will inform you before, or as soon as reasonably practicable after, we collect such personal information.
+- from third parties (for example, your spouse) where it is otherwise unreasonable or impractical to collect such Personal Information from you directly.
+In such cases, we will inform you before, or as soon as reasonably practicable after, we collect such Personal Information.

-4. Use of Personal Information
+3. Use and disclosure of Personal Information

 - as necessary to provide services to you;